stepanenko/fullstack-apps/Recoil.md

 ### [Selectors](https://recoiljs.org/docs/api-reference/core/selector)
-A **selector** represents a piece of **derived state** (the output of passing state to a pure function that modifies the given state in some way)
+A **selector** represents a piece of **derived state** (the output of passing state to a pure function that modifies the given state in some way).
 Derived state is a powerful concept because it lets us build dynamic data that depends on other data.

 Selectors can be used as one way to incorporate asynchronous data into the Recoil data-flow graph.